Pycatchown/writeUps/FCSC2022/httpd/README.md

  0009: 0x06 0x00 0x00 0x7fff0000  return ALLOW
  ```

-Every syscall that is not read, write, sigreturn, exit or brk will cause the immediate termination fo the process.
+Every syscall that is not read, write, sigreturn, exit or brk will cause the immediate termination of the process.

 #### In-Depth: